 Main issues in FY2024 Action plans for FY2025 Enhancing discussions on management strategies from medium- and long-term perspectives Formulate and implement annual agenda for the Board of Directors and VUDMs as a step toward formulating the next Mid-Term Business Plan.
-Reducing the difference in Deepen understanding of the Kubota business information held by inside model, etc., as a step toward enhancing and outside executive strategy discussions by the Board of Directors officers and at VUDMs.
-Strengthening the functions Continue and further deepen discussions related of the Nomination Advisory to the composition of the Board of Directors and Committee the top executives' succession planning.
+Reducing the difference in information held by inside and outside executive officers Deepen understanding of the Kubota business model, etc., as a step toward enhancing strategy discussions by the Board of Directors and at VUDMs.
+Strengthening the functions of the Nomination Advisory Committee Continue and further deepen discussions related to the composition of the Board of Directors and the top executives' succession planning.